-You may be entitled to receive a refund, and if you are to submit a claim as an individual, the refunds can be in excess of 70%!
+You may be entitled to receive a refund, and if you are to submit a claim as an individual, the refunds Get My Refund have assisted have been in excess of 70%!

 If there is a class action case in the works where you are identified as a potential Group Member, you are automatically opted in to the class action lawsuit without requiring your consent.

 Law firms would love to convince you to join a class action instead of pursuing personal claims.
 They will attempt to drive you right into their arms by telling you of the “high risk” and “high cost” of pursuing a claim on your own.
 Using the “strength in numbers” tactic, they will have you believe that you will always be stronger as one, and that you will have a better chance of winning your claim as a group, with lower personal risk, under their guidance of course.
 It is necessary to research how class actions work, and the lengthy and complex process they would drag you through, along with the rest of the group who were unfortunately duped by their poorly rehearsed Robin Hood routine.

 Here's what they don't tell you: